-One of the services offered at LA Undertaking is natural burial.
+One of the services offered at LA Undertaking is a natural burial.
 This type of internment is also called green burial or direct burial.

 Natural burial involves the internment of a deceased person’s remains without prior embalming.
 The burial must take place fairly soon after a person passes on.
 California law mandates embalming within 24 hours after death unless the remains are refrigerated or internment will occur within that time frame.

-The team at LA Undertaking explained that there are natural burial or green burial alternatives in Los Angeles that are cheaper than traditional funerals and burials.
-The team reports that the most basic traditional burial in Los Angeles costs about $8,000, and that price does not include the cemetery plot or other place of internment.
+The team at LA Undertaking explained that there are a natural burial or green burial alternatives in Los Angeles that are cheaper than traditional funerals and burials.
+The team reports that the most basic traditional burial in Los Angeles costs about $8,000, and that price does not include the cemetery plot or other places of internment.

 There are three cemeteries in Los Angeles that have space for natural burial.
 They are: